janecox/BYUwaterdata/README.md

-# BYUwaterdata
+# BYU Water Data
-code and data from the BYU Water Data Group
+Code and data from the BYU Water Data Group

+For more about our work see <http://waterdata.byu.edu>>.